bbc/psammead/scripts/talos/README.md

 ## Description

-Talos is a bumper bot for Psammead packages, it can auto generate PRs.
+Talos is a bumper bot for Psammead packages.

 ## Can Talos be manually invoked?